NAAMSE: Framework for Evolutionary Security Evaluation of Agents: Evaluation

+\paragraph{Implications.} Table~\ref{tab:evolution_trace} reveals three concrete implications about evolutionary red-teaming.
 First, \emph{synergy drives peak performance}.
-The combined configuration (``All'') significantly outperforms isolated strategies (Mean: 79.76) because it successfully transitions through the decision logic.
-When scores are moderate (50–80), the system is programmed to stabilize the attack using semantic similarity (70\% weight), explaining the high performance in the mid-game (Iterations 6–8).
-Once the attack is refined ($>$80), the logic shifts to mutation (70\% weight) to force the final break, resulting in frequent 100\% severity scores (Iterations 2, 9, 10).
+The combined configuration (``All'') significantly outperforms isolated strategies (Mean: 79.76) because it fully executes our decision logic.
+When scores are moderate (50–80), the system applies semantic similarity search to stabilize the attack vector, accounting for the sustained high scores in Iterations 6–8.
+Once a score exceeds 80, the policy switches to structured mutation to maximize severity, producing 100\% scores in Iterations 2, 9, and 10.

-Second, \emph{mutation-only search gets trapped in local optima}.
+Second, \emph{mutation-only search converges to local optima}.
 The mutation-only trace shows consistent but stagnant scores (hovering $\approx$53).
-Without the ``explore'' operator, which our decider heavily favors (70\% weight) when scores drop below 50, the system cannot escape low-performing valleys.
-It lacks the ``reset'' mechanism intended to abandon failed attack vectors, forcing it to endlessly mutate a mediocre prompt that never breaks the 80 threshold needed to trigger aggressive optimization.
+Without the exploration operator, the system has no mechanism to sample a semantically distinct prompt region.
+It instead applies successive mutations to the same low-scoring prompt.

-Third, \emph{pure exploration lacks the ``killer instinct.''} The ``Random+Similar'' configuration fails because it ignores the high-score logic.
-In our full system, a score $>$80 triggers a 70\% probability of mutation to exploit the crack in the model's armor.
-By disabling mutation, this configuration is forced to use ``similar'' or ``explore'' even when it finds a promising attack (e.g., Iteration 6).
-As a result, instead of pushing the advantage, it drifts away from the vulnerability, causing the score to collapse back to single digits (4.49 and 5.0 in Iterations 9–10).
-This confirms that while exploration finds vulnerabilities, only adaptive mutation can reliably exploit them.
+Third, \emph{exploration alone lacks the ``killer instinct''}.
+The ``Random+Similar'' configuration fails because mutation is disabled.
+When a high-scoring prompt is found (e.g., score 100 at Iteration 6), the system is constrained to semantic similarity or random sampling.
+Consequently, prompts are drawn from nearby but unoptimized corpus regions, causing scores to collapse to 4.49 and 5.0 in Iterations 9–10.
+This confirms that exploration identifies candidate vulnerabilities, but mutation is required to reliably convert them into successful attacks.

-\paragraph{Independent validation.} To validate scoring calibration, we submitted high-scoring prompts (100.0) to independent evaluation by ChatGPT~o3, Claude~Sonnet~4.5, and Gemini~2.0~Pro, all of whom unanimously confirmed successful jailbreaks.
+To validate score calibration, we submitted a subset of prompts for independent evaluation by ChatGPT~5.2, Claude~Sonnet~4.5, and Gemini~3.0~Pro~\citep{openai_gpt52_system_card,anthropic_model_card,deepmind_gemini3_pro_model_card}.
+These external validators unanimously judged maximum-scoring prompts (s=100.0) as successful jailbreaks.
+Beyond this calibration check, we conducted additional experimental runs across a broader suite of target models to ensure the framework's generalizability.\footnote{More frontier model results (8 mutations/iteration, 10 iterations) at \href{https://hashiru-ai.github.io/naamse-website/}{hashiru-ai.github.io/naamse-website}.}